 These cookies are perfect for lunch boxes, purses, or backpacks.
 Great for bake sales or picnics.

-The pumpkin pie spice highly compliments the flavors of the oats and brown sugar.
+Cinnamon highly compliments the flavors of the oats and brown sugar.

 You may be surprised that there’s even an adult beverage that pairs well with oatmeal raisin cookies: spiced rum or port wine.
 So enjoy your cookies with the beverage of your choice!